 Karen began her involvement with emotional intelligence when she founded the Nueva School (Hillsborough, California) in 1967.
 In planning the school she met with educators, political & business leaders and Nobel Laureates to consider the educational needs of our society.
 She saw that the central foundation of a school should be not simply giving students knowledge, but giving them the opportunity to develop wisdom.
 She created the nation’s first emotional intelligence curriculum, Self Science, a program she facilitated for nearly 3 decades.
 Karen is the Chairman of the Board for Synapse School, started by Six Seconds.

-Fred Sroka, JD, CPA, recently retired as the Dean of the School of Accounting & Taxation at Golden Gate University.
+Fred Sroka, JD, CPA (retired), recently retired as the Dean of the School of Accounting & Taxation at Golden Gate University.
 He received his JD from UCLA, practiced as a tax lawyer for 18 years, worked as a tax accountant for 18 years, and managed a couple of years as a management consultant.
 He was a member of the GGU adjunct tax faculty from 1983-2019, and a member of the tax advisory board.

 Previously, Fred was a partner at PricewaterhouseCoopers (PwC) where he led the the consultancy on tax.
-He holds an active CPA license in California and Colorado and is an inactive member of the California State Bar.
+He holds an retired CPA license in California and Colorado and is an inactive member of the California State Bar.
 Fred and his wife Ronda have two kids (both off in grad school), who provide constant coaching on the world from a millennial student’s perspective.
 Fred loves to play tennis and golf and is constantly puttering around the house with his tools.